prezine/prezine/README.md

 #### 🔭 I’m currently working on
 - [Circlepanda.io](https://circlepanda.io) Circlepanda Limited official website
 - [Pandascrow.io](https://pandascrow.io) A Fintech Product, leveraging on Escrow Technology
-- [Farmsby Invest](https://app.farmsby.com) An AgroFintech Platform, that gives ROI on Investment
+- [Pandascrow.store](https://pandascrow.store) An eCommerce Product, that helps Vendors Sell more online
+- [Pandapay](#) A B2B Payment Processor, that Facilitate Payment, built for Businesses, Easily integratable, and Flexible.

 #### 🌱 I’m currently learning
 - Graphics with Figma (Illustration)
+- Flutter & Dart (Mobile)
+- Crypto & NFT (Blockchain)
-- Advance UI & UX with Skillshare
+- Advance UI & UX on Youtube

 #### 👯 I’m looking to collaborate on
 - Fun Projects
 - Projects related to inclusion for with people with special needs and/or the enviroment

 #### 🤔 I’m looking for help with volunteers on
-- some open source ideas, yet to be developed
+- some crypto ideas, yet to be developed

 #### 💬 Ask me about
 - Absolutely anything